andersnoren/sullivan/readme.txt

 All theme specific options are handled through the WordPress Customizer.

-== Resume Page Template ==
+== Full Width Page Template ==

-1. Create a new page, or edit an existing one
+1. Create a new page, or edit an existing one.
-2. Click the dropdown beneath "Template" in "Page Attributes", and select Resum.
+2. Click the dropdown beneath "Template" in "Page Attributes", and select Full Width Template.

-In the resume page template, all titles span the entire width of the content, whereas all other elements are aligned to the right.
-This enables you to create sections in the resume content by simple adding another title.
-For instance, adding a title called "Education" and adding a paragraph of text beneath it will automatically create a section with the "Education" title to the left and the paragraph of text to the right.

 == Licenses ==